-While we don’t know exactly what a new-look Coupons.com will be like, GSG plans to continue offering print-at-home and digital offers on the site.
+While we don’t know exactly what GSG’s plans are with Coupons.com, the company said they plan to continue offering print-at-home and digital offers on the site.
 But also, expect some of Shoop’s features — like earning cash back and/or spendable points for your purchases — to hit Coupons.com.

 With the sale of Coupons.com, Quotient is decidedly getting out of the coupons game.
 Instead, they’ve doubled down on cash-back offers.

-In late October, Quotient announced the relaunch of rebate app Shopmium.
+Over the past year, Quotient relaunched their rebate app Shopmium.
 Like Ibotta, Fetch, and other similar rebate apps, you select the offers you want, purchase the qualifying products, and then scan your receipt to earn cash back (which you can cash out via PayPal).
 Unlike some of Shopmium’s competitors, you can cash out at any time; there’s no minimum amount you have to earn.